4.6 Provisions and Contingent Liabilities

 For retail lending, credit risk management is achieved by considering various factors like:

-• Assessment of borrower’s capability to pay - a detailed assessment of borrower's capability to pay is conducted.
+- Assessment of borrower’s capability to pay - a detailed assessment of borrower's capability to pay is conducted.
 The approach of assessment is laid down in the credit policy of the Company.
 Various factors considered for assessment are credit information report, analysis of bank account statement and valuation of property.

-• Security cover - Analysing the value of the property which is offered as security for the loan is essential for the overall underwriting of the loan.
+- Security cover - Analysing the value of the property which is offered as security for the loan is essential for the overall underwriting of the loan.
 It is essential that it is valued before the disbursement of loan to arrive at a clear idea about its cost, valuation, marketability and loan to property ratio.

-• Additional Security - Additional Security can be by way of pledge of acceptable Additional Collaterals such as LIC Policies, FDs or other immovable properties, etc. is considered.
+- Additional Security - Additional Security can be by way of pledge of acceptable Additional Collaterals such as LIC Policies, FDs or other immovable properties, etc. is considered.
 This is taken depending on nature of loan proposal and amount of risk involved.

-• Geographical region - The Company monitors loan performance in a particular region to assess if there is any stress due to natural calamities etc. impacting the performance of the loan in a particular geographic region.
+- Geographical region - The Company monitors loan performance in a particular region to assess if there is any stress due to natural calamities etc. impacting the performance of the loan in a particular geographic region.

-Project lending:
+Project & High Value lending:

-• Promoter’s strength - a detailed assessment of borrower's capability to pay is conducted.
+- Promoter’s strength - a detailed assessment of borrower's capability to pay is conducted.
 Various factors considered for promoter's assessment are the financial capability, past track record of repayment, management and performance perspective.

-• Credit information report - It is very essential to check the Creditworthiness of an Applicant & the Credit History of Borrower for Consumer or Commercial Loans.
+- Credit information report - It is very essential to check the Creditworthiness of an Applicant & the Credit History of Borrower for Consumer or Commercial Loans.
 The Company uses this Report for taking a Decision on Credit Sanction by getting details of the Credit History of a Borrower.
 For Project Loans, reports from independent institutions are referred so as to get the marketability report of the project and its neighbourhood analysis.

-• Security cover - Analysing the value of the property which is offered as security for the loan is essential for the overall underwriting of the loan.
+- Security cover - Analysing the value of the property which is offered as security for the loan is essential for the overall underwriting of the loan.
 With respect to project loans, the main security taken is underlying land and structure there on.
 Technical appraisals are conducted to establish the life, soundness, marketability and value of the security.

-• Additional Security - Additional Security is taken depending on nature of loan proposal and amount of risk involved.
+- Additional Security - Additional Security is taken depending on nature of loan proposal and amount of risk involved.
 In some cases, the hypothecation of receivables from the loan is taken.
 The Negative lien is marked on the flats in the project to the extent decided by the Competent Authority as per merits of the case.
 The Company endeavours to maintain the security cover approved by the Competent Authority as per the merit of the case.
 Personal Guarantee of promoter directors / corporate guarantee of Company is also obtained as Security on case-to-case basis.
 In some cases, the Additional Collateral in the form of Fixed Deposits are also accepted.
 In case of Higher Risk, Debt Service Recovery Account is also maintained.
 The Charge on the security / Additional Collateral security is also registered in Central Registry / ROC.

-• Geographical region - The Company monitors loan performance in a particular region to assess if there is any stress due to natural calamities etc. impacting the performance of the loan in that geographic region.
+- Geographical region - The Company monitors loan performance in a particular region to assess if there is any stress due to natural calamities etc. impacting the performance of the loan in that geographic region.

+Company is having robust system for risk identification and risk assessment of Project & High value Corporate Loans.
 The Company manages and controls credit risk by setting limits on the amount of risk it is willing to accept for individual counterparties and for geographical and industry concentrations, and by monitoring exposures in relation to such limits.

 Derivative financial instruments: